carmenbianca/report-liferay/report.md

 The chosen development model is waterfall, or some variation thereof.
 This isn't an active choice that was made, but a logical result of the demands as put forward by school.
-A lot of up-front work must be done (writing this plan de campagne, doing research, making a requirements analysis, coming up with a design, etc.), which is simply not "Agile".
+A lot of up-front work must be done (writing the plan de campagne, doing research, making a requirements analysis, coming up with a design, etc.), which is simply not "Agile".
 It is, however, very much in line with waterfall.